 My last week in Thailand was spent in Chiang Mai and was mostly uneventful.
 Or maybe it’s just that I’d rather spend this entire post talking about Myanmar because I have a lot to say and it’s my blog so I’ll do what I want.
-So for those not on social media, here’s my 1 second everyday video from my 30 days in Thailand, which was an incredible introduction to Southeast Asia:

 Prior to my trip I had planned on coming to Myanmar, then it sort of fell off the list due to the tragic situation with the Rohingya community in the northwest part of the country.
 But in speaking with other travelers I met in Thailand, and doing a bit more research, I decided I would go after all.